davejacobs/mint/README.md

 In Mint layouts, Ruby calls are sparse but necessary.

 If you're designing a layout, you need to indicate where Mint should place your content.
-For that simple reason, raw Html files cannot be layouts.
-Instead, if you want to use Html templates, you should use the Erb format.
-These files are essentially Html with the possibility for Ruby calls.
+For that simple reason, raw HTML files cannot be layouts.
+Instead, if you want to use HTML templates, you should use the ERB format.
+These files are essentially HTML with the possibility for Ruby calls.
 You can even use the .html extension for your files.
-Just code the dynamic portion using Erb syntax.
+Just code the dynamic portion using ERB syntax.

 Inside your template, use the `content` method to place your source's content.

 You will want to point to your document's stylesheet (via a relative URL) from within your layout, usually in the `<head/>` element.
 Use the `stylesheet` method.

-So if you're writing your layout using Erb, the template might look like this:
+So if you're writing your layout using ERB, the template might look like this:

     <!doctype html>
     <html>